Can an EB-5 investor transfer the application to his or her spouse?

 Fees for Filing Form I-526

 Since July 12, 2022, United States Citizenship and Immigration Services (USCIS) has split the I-526 petition into two different versions: Form I-526, Immigrant Petition by Standalone Investor, which is intended for EB-5 investors who opt to follow the direct investment model, and Form I-526E, Immigrant Petition by Regional Center Investor, which is intended for EB-5 investors who choose to invest through an EB-5 regional center.
-The filing fee for both petitions is $3,675.
+As of April 2024, the filing fee for both petitions has been increased to $11,160.

-For both direct and indirect investors, it is highly advisable to retain counsel from an immigration attorney throughout the application process.
+For both direct and regional center investors, it is highly advisable to retain counsel from an immigration attorney throughout the application process.
 While rates will depend on the particular attorney, EB-5 investors should be prepared to pay legal fees up to $50,000.

-Finally, for EB-5 applicants who intend on investing through a regional center, the regional center will charge an administrative fee for managing EB-5 projects, ensuring all requirements are met and all regulations are adhered to.
-The administrative fee varies depending on the regional center but is generally around $50,000.
+Finally, for EB-5 applicants who intend to invest through a regional center, the regional center will charge an administrative fee for managing EB-5 projects, ensuring all requirements are met and all regulations are adhered to.
+The administrative fee varies depending on the regional center.

 Menu